 Have any devices with Android 10 or iOS 14 (or versions above that) on your network?
 These OS versions and above include a feature to use randomized MAC addresses when a device connects to a network.
 For both operating systems this feature is enabled by default.
 Since Circle uses MAC addresses to track devices this could lead to new "Unknown devices" appearing in your device list.

-This issue might also occur if you have a Windows 10 devices with the "Random Hardware Address" feature enabled in its settings.
+This issue might also occur if you have a Windows 10 device with the "Random Hardware Address" feature enabled in its settings.
 (The issue can also occur on other devices that have installed "MAC spoofing" software.)

 What types of problems can this cause?